 The A+Awards is the world’s largest awards program celebrating architecture and building-products.
-Enter your project or product this week to take advantage of our early entry discount!
+Enter your project or product before the final entry deadline on March 29th!

 Julia Gamolina is on a mission.

 The founder and editor of Madame Architect is determined to increase the visibility of women in architecture, and is getting pretty fed up with major media outlets missing the point when it comes to this issue.
 As Gamolina rightly pointed out in a recent article, there is a tendency in the media to speak about the absence of women at the top of the architectural field, rather than speaking to the many who are already there.

 Gamolina — who is also business developer at FXCollaborative — expressed frustration at the New York Times’ recent article “Where Are All the Female Architects?”, which reflected at length on the symptoms of workplace inequality but not much on those breaking the status quo.
 Architects like Amale Andraos and Jeanne Gang get brief mentions, but for Gamolina, it’s still not enough.
 “I no longer want to hear people asking, ‘Where are all the women architects?’” she argues.
 “Instead of asking ‘Where are these women?’, start writing about them and telling their unique stories.”

 Gamolina is looking for constructive narratives and real advocacy for women in the profession.
 It is well known that discrimination exists in architecture and the wider construction industry — this is a longstanding problem that needs to be addressed.
 But media publications should stop treating workplace inequality as if it is some kind of unending mystery, and begin throwing a spotlight on the women who have succeeded in spite of the fact.
 This will do more to advocate for women in architecture than any speculative op-ed.